iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 > I don't get codes will I need two get scanning or anything else if you'll be pretty please do something about this I will be gripple<br> :date: __2020-10-26 06:36:18__

-> I'd been using this OK for months and (probably after an update) I discovered it was asking for location access and no battery optimisation.
-Having allowed those, it started draining the battery - 27% one day.
-I removed it, rebooted the phone and reinstalled the app.
-So far so good today.
-About 5th in the list of battery users at 1.8%.<br> :date: __2020-10-23 06:28:19__

-> Really needs to be improved to support Apple-Google ENS.
-I don't like now there's issues between device communication, adding this would be very beneficial for the app and all of Australia<br> :date: __2020-10-22 08:58:55__

-> Power saving mode is being turned on all the time in spite of being turned off<br> :date: __2020-10-20 22:04:54__

 #### 2-star reviews